 The design was intended to allow a large amount of natural light through into the deep atriums ensuring that the ground level plaza spaces felt bright and airy.
-At the upper terrace levels it was intended that plants and vegetation could provide a green garden.
+At the upper terrace levels, the building design called for a light-filled terrace with plants and vegetation to provide an internal garden space for students and faculty.
 ETFE’s excellent light transmission and transparency to UV was perfect for this brief.

 Keeping air supply lines hidden from sight was a key architectural requirement which required a lot of thought due to the large coverage of roof and few areas to hide service conduits.
 A complex air distribution piping network had to be designed, giving special attention to the location of pressure monitoring sensors within the conduit system.